Lind’s Block, Z. M. Hall’s Grocery, Fuller & Fuller, Sargent Building, Deleuw-Cather Building

 The Chicago Tribune, October 11, 1871

 The only houses or buildings in the South Division north of Harrison street are the Avenue House on Michigan avenue, and Lind’s Block, corner of Market and Randolph streets, four dwellings on Harrison street, and two or three houses adjoining Avenue House.
 All else is in ruins.
-Considering the greta number of large buildings, it is remarkable how few of them preserve and share of their original proportions.
+Considering the great number of large buildings, it is remarkable how few of them preserve and share of their original proportions.
 The rule is that the walls have fallen.

 The Land Owner, May, 1873